 THE TEAM

 Our fearless team of accomplished individuals leading the Little Hercules Foundation collaborates closely to achieve our mission.
-Given those of us in leadership roles have sons diagnosed with Duchenne, we have compassion and empathy for Duchenne families with whom we share a close bond in the community.
+Given those of us in leadership roles have children diagnosed with rare diseases, we have compassion and empathy for families with whom we share a close bond in the community.
 We each use our knowledge and skillsets to create opportunities for change and drive toward win-win results.
-This is not always easy, but necessary, when you are working every day to improve the lives of all children faced with a rare, fatal disease.
+This is not always easy, but necessary, when you are working every day to improve the lives of all people living with a rare disease.

 Kelly Maynard